IKIM-Essen/ClusterDocs/source/part1.md

 6. Verify any host-key prompt against the fingerprints published by RCC.
 7. Enter the SSH-key passphrase if requested.

-When connected, the lower-left corner of the VS Code window should display an SSH connection such as `SSH: rcc`.
+When connected, the lower-left corner of the VS Code window should display an SSH connection such as `SSH: shellhost`.

 # 7.2 Open a terminal on the submission host